-‘7 DPO’ or seven days post ovulation falls in the marginal region where the implantation happens.
+What is the meaning of DPO during pregnancy?
+7 DPO or seven days post ovulation falls in the marginal region where the implantation happens.
 Knowing the possible time frame of becoming pregnant is very important for women.
-In the recent series on 13 DPO, 9, and 12 DPO and 4 DPO, this article focuses on 7 DPO.
+In the recent series on 13 DPO, 9 and 12 DPO and this article focuses on 7 DPO.

 What Happens During 7 DPO?

 Ovaries release the ovum; the mature egg is ready to meet and fertilize the sperm in the fallopian tube.
 The dropped egg then moves toward your uterus via the fallopian tube.
 The viable sperm meets the egg in the fallopian tube, and once they meet up, the sperm fertilizes the egg to form the zygote, which moves towards the uterus and implants into the uterine wall.

 During this period, the zygote multiplies its cell count and grows as an embryo.
 Meanwhile, the wall of the uterus also prepares bedding with a rich blood supply to receive the zygote.
 Since this travel happens through the first 4 to 6 days post ovulation, there is a narrow chance to make sure about your pregnancy seven days post ovulation.